 - help them to stay on track and engaged academically, including keeping communication channels open with the school regarding their progress and seeking extra support or tutoring if needed,

 - help them to develop helpful coping strategies, including socialising, exercise, eating healthily, engaging in hobbies, mindfulness, journaling, planning or goal setting, and

 - If they are struggling emotionally with the divorce or adjusting to their new life after it, make sure that they have a trusted adult in their life that they can talk to confidentially.
 If they do not, a child psychologist can also help, and a referral to see one can be sought from your General Practitioner (GP).

 The last thing to consider when determining if divorce is the right option for you is your gender.
-Women are more likely to do well if they remain single following divorce, primarily if they are working and have strong social connections with friends, family, and social organisations.
-This is less likely to be the case for men, and longitudinal research has shown that single men tended to die younger than married men, due to their higher risk of social isolation, reduced emotional support and increased drug and alcohol abuse.
-They may also be less likely to seek help if they are sick, or have someone around to call an ambulance if there is a medical emergency.
+Women are more likely to do well if they remain single following divorce, primarily if they work and have strong social connections with friends, family, and social organisations.
+This is less likely to be the case for men, and longitudinal research has shown that single men tended to die younger than married men due to their higher risk of social isolation, reduced emotional support and increased drug and alcohol abuse.
+They may also be less likely to seek help if they are sick or have someone around to call an ambulance if there is a medical emergency.
 For this reason, males also tend to remarry much quicker than females, and the longer they remain in their subsequent marriage, the better their health prospects become (Friedman & Martin, 2011).

 If you are in an unhappy marriage, it is okay to admit to someone that you trust:

 - that you have made a mistake by getting married, or

 - that maybe you married the wrong person, or